-The Red River Area Learning Center offices are located at the Bella Center in south Moorhead.
-Although the Red River ALC at Bella Center is also home to separate site programs for middle and high school students, these are just two programs in a comprehensive range of options that the ALC provides.
+The Red River Area Learning Center offices are located at the Vista Center for Education in south Moorhead.
+Although the Red River ALC at Vista Center for Education is also home to separate site programs for middle and high school students, these are just two programs in a comprehensive range of options that the ALC provides.

 The Red River ALC is administered by Moorhead Area Public Schools and is a cooperative venture with the Barnesville and DGF districts.
 Students from other districts in the region may also access services sponsored by the Red River ALC.

 - Intervene with the youngest students, before the school failure cycle begins